Choosing to sponsor a child in Africa can change their life for good

 “Undernutrition is leading to catastrophic costs to individuals, communities, and to national healthcare systems in Africa,” explains Collins Boakye-Agyemang, WHO.

-3. Orphaned children in Africa: Burdened before their years
+3. Orphaned children in Africa: Empowering the most vulnerable

 “Because of the certainty of our calling to end poverty, we persevere in the individual journey of each child in our programmes.
 Thank you for the part you are playing.” – Sidney Muisyo, Compassion Chief Programme Officer

-3. Child labour: why sponsor a child in Africa like Ebenezer
+4. Child labour: why sponsor a child in Africa like Ebenezer

-But the promises were lies.
+But their promises were lies.

-For three years, Ebenezer worked the lake.
+For three years, Ebenezer worked at the lake.
 He cast the nets and heaved them in until his shoulders burned and his hands cracked and bled.
 It took the courage of Henry Amanor, a Compassion project director, to step in and help free Ebenezer.

 Child labour in Africa

-5. Facts about Africa: HIV-AIDS in Africa
+5. Facts about HIV-AIDS in Africa

 Note: Seeing Africa’s diversity